 Intra-ocular Avastin (Genentech $60) injections can be given monthly.
 It has been shown to stabilize or improve vision in about 90-95% of patients.
 Currently this drug is being used off-label as this drug was FDA approved for colon cancer, not for use in the eye.

 Intra-ocular Lucentis (Genentech $1,950) is another drug that successfully treats wet AMD.
 Lucentis is FDA approved for treatment of wet AMD.
 Both drugs are vasoendothelial growth factor (VEGF) inhibitors and work by causing abnormal blood vessels to regress.

 A recent study (CATT trial) funded by the NIH compared the efficacy of Avastin and Lucentis.
 This large prospective randomized study showed that Avastin and Lucentis were equally effective in preventing vision loss and improving vision in patients who were followed monthly.

-However, there was a trend toward Lucentis drying out the retina better and having a slightly lower post-injection hospitalization rate for systemic complications.
+However, there was a trend toward Lucentis drying out the retina better and having a slightly lower post-injection hospitalization rate for

 In addition there have been a small number of site-threatening infections in patients receiving Avastin.
 This may have occurred because of possible contamination during the compounding process that occurs when Avastin is used.

 Clinically, Avastin and Lucentis are equally effective, but they are different drugs and behave differently when given to a patient.
 It is vastly important for the retina specialist to have the ability to choose which drug (and switch between the two if appropriate) to use on a patient with wet AMD.
 They are both good tools to use in successfully treating wet AMD.